sandzp/slack_price_bot/README.md

 ### Modifications

 - The `utils.py` file contains the actual price monitoring function - it is likely that the items you want to monitor are not the same HTML format of the items I built this to monitor.
-Therefore, you would have to monitor the function to isolate the item price and title to work for the specific items you want to monitor.
+Therefore, you would have to modify the scraper function to isolate the item price and title to work for the specific items you want to monitor.
+You will also have to create separate scraper functions in the `utils.py` file to monitor items on different websites as its unlikely that their webpage code is identical.
+Nevertheless, the main `slack_price_scraper.py` script can call multiple scraper functions.

 ### How to use